Low Histamine Diet Plan

 Be careful when ordering meat at a restaurant.

-I recommend still taking your own meat to restaurants to avoid confusion in this phase.
+We recommend still taking your own meat to restaurants to avoid confusion in this phase.

 Freeze Leftovers